denizCvrl/tutorial_website/content/tutorial/06_widgets_part2/index.md

 ### contact.md

 Open __contact.md__ which locates at `content/home`.
-As you can understand from weight = 130, it appears toward the end of our homepage and, in fact, if you check the homepage, you see the form to send an email and other contact information.
+As you can understand from weight = 130, it appears toward the end of our homepage and, in fact, if you check the homepage of the example website, you see the form to send an email and other contact information.
 Once again, there is almost nothing in the code :confused:.

 <p align="center">
 <img src="/img/14_contact.png">